afiafahmida/Satellite-Earth-Interactive-Graphics-project/README.md

 # How to run the project:
 Please ensure node.js is installed in you device. "npm" is needed to run the html file.
 Open the project in a platform.
 For my case I did it in vscode.
-Open your terminal and install three.js and vite by the two prompts:
+Open your terminal and install three.js and vite by the following two prompts:

 npm install --save three